LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 -  apps

-   -  DaemonSet = Manages Kubernetes pods that run on worker nodes.
+   -  DaemonSet = Manages Kubernetes Pods that run on worker nodes.
 Objects created using this API are usually for logging or networking.
    -  Deployment = Uses both the Pod and ReplicaSet API along with managing the life-cycle of an application.
 It is designed for stateless applications.
    -  ReplicaSet = New API for manging replicas that has support for label selectors.
    -  StatefulSet = Similar to a Deployment except it can handle persistent storage along with ordered scaling and rolling updates.
-Each new pod created will have a new persistent volume claim created (if applicable).
+Each new Pod created will have a new persistent volume claim created (if applicable).
 [17]

 -  batch

-   -  CronJob = Schedule pods to run at specific intervals of time.
+   -  CronJob = Schedule Pods to run at specific intervals of time.
-   -  Job = A one-time execution of a pod.
+   -  Job = A one-time execution of a Pod.

 -  core